-To supplement our consolidated financial statements presented in accordance with GAAP, we consider Adjusted EBITDA, a financial measure that is not based on any standardized methodology prescribed by GAAP.
+To supplement our consolidated financial statements presented in accordance with GAAP, we consider Adjusted Net Income and Adjusted EBITDA, financial measures that are not based on any standardized methodology prescribed by GAAP.

-We define Adjusted EBITDA as net income (loss) before interest expense, net, depreciation and amortization (which includes depreciation of Co-60 used in our operations) and certain other adjustments that we do not consider in our evaluation of our ongoing operating performance from period to period as discussed further below.
+We define Adjusted Net Income as net income (loss) before amortization and certain other adjustments that we do not consider in our evaluation of our ongoing operating performance from period to period as discussed further below.
+We define Adjusted EBITDA as Adjusted Net Income before interest expense, depreciation (including depreciation of Co-60 used in our operations) and income tax provision applicable to Adjusted Net Income.

-We use Adjusted EBITDA, a non-GAAP financial measure, as the principal measure of our operating performance.
-Management believes Adjusted EBITDA is useful because it allows management to more effectively evaluate our operating performance and compare the results of our operations from period to period without the impact of certain non-cash items and non-routine items that we do not expect to continue at the same level in the future and other items that are not core to our operations.
-We believe that Adjusted EBITDA is useful to our investors because it provides a more complete understanding of the factors and trends affecting our business than could be obtained absent this disclosure.
-In addition, we believe Adjusted EBITDA will assist investors in making comparisons to our historical operating results and analyzing the underlying performance of our operations for the periods presented.
-Our management also uses Adjusted EBITDA in their financial analysis and operational decision-making and it serves as the metric for attainment of our primary annual incentive program.
-Adjusted EBITDA may be calculated differently from, and therefore may not be comparable to, a similarly titled measure used by other companies.
+We use Adjusted Net Income and Adjusted EBITDA, non-GAAP financial measures, as the principal measures of our operating performance.
+Management believes Adjusted Net Income and Adjusted EBITDA are useful because they allow management to more effectively evaluate our operating performance and compare the results of our operations from period to period without the impact of certain non-cash items and non-routine items that we do not expect to continue at the same level in the future and other items that are not core to our operations.
+We believe that these measures are useful to our investors because it provides a more complete understanding of the factors and trends affecting our business than could be obtained absent this disclosure.
+In addition, we believe Adjusted Net Income and Adjusted EBITDA will assist investors in making comparisons to our historical operating results and analyzing the underlying performance of our operational decision-making and Adjusted EBITDA serves as the metric for attainment of our primary annual incentive program.
+Adjusted Net Income and Adjusted EBITDA may be calculated differently from, and therefore may not be comparable to, a similarly titled measure used by other companies.

-Adjusted EBITDA should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with GAAP.
-There are a number of limitations related to the use of Adjusted EBITDA rather than net income (loss), the nearest GAAP equivalent.
-For example, Adjusted EBITDA excludes:
+Adjusted Net Income and Adjusted EBITDA should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with GAAP.
+There are a number of limitations related to the use of Adjusted Net Income and Adjusted EBITDA rather than net income (loss), the nearest GAAP equivalent.
+For example, Adjusted Net Income and Adjusted EBITDA exclude:

-- certain recurring, non-cash charges such as depreciation of fixed assets, although these assets may have to be replaced in the future, as well as amortization of acquired intangible assets and asset retirement obligations; - costs of acquiring and integrating businesses, which will continue to be a part of our growth strategy; - non-cash gains or losses from fluctuations in foreign currency exchange rates, primarily related to remeasurement of intercompany loans denominated in currencies other than subsidiaries' functional currencies, and the mark-to-fair value of embedded derivatives relating to certain customer and supply contracts at Nordion; - impairment charges on long-lived assets and intangible assets; - expenses and charges related to the litigation and other activities associated with our ethylene oxide sterilization facilities in Willowbrook, Illinois and Atlanta, Georgia, even though that litigation remains ongoing; - interest expense or the cash requirements necessary to service interest or principal payments on our indebtedness; and - share-based compensation expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense and an important part of our compensation strategy.
+- certain recurring non-cash charges such as depreciation of fixed assets, although these assets may have to be replaced in the future, as well as amortization of acquired intangible assets and asset retirement obligations; - costs of acquiring and integrating businesses, which will continue to be a part of our growth strategy; - non-cash gains or losses from fluctuations in foreign currency exchange rates, primarily related to remeasurement of intercompany loans denominated in currencies other than subsidiaries' functional currencies, and the mark-to-fair value of embedded derivatives relating to certain customer and supply contracts at Nordion; - impairment charges on long-lived assets and intangible assets; - expenses and charges related to the litigation and other activities associated with our ethylene oxide sterilization facilities in Willowbrook, Illinois and Atlanta, Georgia, even though that litigation remains ongoing; - in the case of Adjusted EBITDA, interest expense or the cash requirements necessary to service interest or principal payments on our indebtedness; and - share-based compensation expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense and an important part of our compensation strategy.